lovr.thread module provides functions for creating threads and communicating between them.

 Threads are useful for performing expensive background computation without affecting the framerate or performance of the main thread.
 Some examples of this include asset loading, networking and network requests, and physics simulation.

-Threads come with some limitations though.
+Threads come with some caveats:

 - Threads are completely isolated from other threads.
 They do not have access to the variables